Trump's federal law-enforcement crackdown ripples through DC neighborhoods

 Trump declared in a social media post that his initiative has transformed Washington from “the most unsafe ‘city’ in the United States” to “perhaps the safest, and getting better every single hour!”

 The number of crimes reported in D.C. did drop by about 8% this week as compared to the week before, according to Metropolitan Police data.
-There was some variation within that data, with crimes like robberies and car thefts declining while burglaries increased a bit and homicides remained.
+There was some variation within that data, with crimes like robberies and car thefts declining while burglaries increased a bit and homicides remained steady.

 Still, a week is a small sample size — far from enough time for data to show meaningful shifts, Asher said.
 Referring to the month-long period that D.C.’s home rule law allows the president to exert control over the police department, he said: “I think 30 days is too short of a period to really say anything."